-European Parliament has approved the EU’s Circular Economy Package (CEP), backing higher recycling targets and new measures for waste reduction.
-The text now goes to the Council for the final approval of ministers before it becomes law and marks a shift in EU policy towards a circular economy.
+The European Parliament has approved the European Union’s Circular Economy Package (CEP), backing higher recycling targets and new measures for waste reduction.
+The text now goes to the European Council for final approval of ministers before it becomes law and marks a shift in EU policy towards a circular economy.
 This is expected in May.

 Based on the document, at least 55% of municipal waste from households and businesses should be recycled by 2025, and 65% by 2035.
 As for packaging materials, 65% must be recycled by 2025, and 70% by 2030.

 Separate targets are set for specific packaging materials, such as paper and cardboard, plastics, glass, metal and wood, the statement from the yesterday’s session reads.